OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 #### Static Analysis

 Static analysis can be either done after reverse engineering a downloaded instant app, or by analyzing the app bundle.
 When you analyze the app bundle, check the Android Manifest to see whether `dist:module dist:instant="true"` is set for a given module (either the base or a specific module with `dist:module` set).
-Next, check for the various entrypoints, which entrypoints are set (by means of `<data android:path="</PATH/HERE>" />`).
+Next, check for the various entry points, which entry points are set (by means of `<data android:path="</PATH/HERE>" />`).

-Now follow the entrypoints, like you would do for any Activity and check:
+Now follow the entry points, like you would do for any Activity and check:

 - Is there any data retrieved by the app which should require privacy protection of that data?
 If so, are all required controls in place?
 - Are all communications secured?